- EN ISO 11612 A1+A2, B1, C1, F1

 *This test must be carried out on fabric and seams.

-Protective Clothing against the Thermal Hazards of an Electric Arc
+EN 1149: 2018 - 5 - Protective Clothing against the Thermal Hazards of an Electric Arc

 This European Standard is part of a series of standards for test methods and requirements for electrostatic properties of protective clothing.
 The standard specifies material and design requirements for garments used as part of a total earthed system, to avoid incendiary discharges.
 The requirements may not be sufficient in oxygen enriched flammable atmospheres.
 This standard is not applicable for protection against mains voltages.